-Space Bar is a plug-in for the popular type design application Glyphs.app that gives you a lot more insight into the spacing of your font.
+Space Bar is a plug-in for the popular type design application Glyphs.app that gives you a lot more insight into the spacing and other metrics of your font.
 It is particularly handy for working on a font with multiple masters.

 As so often, I started developing it as a tool for my own design work and then found it useful enough to make it into a product.
-Many years ago I had a similar tool named Autopsy that would render the metric values of selected glyphs into a PDF for review.
-But modern type editors allow for real-time illustration of values, so I thought it could be of much help to look at them while designing, or spacing, actually.
+Many years ago I had a similar tool named Autopsy that would render the metrics values of selected glyphs into a PDF for review.
+But modern type editors allow for real-time illustration of values, so I thought it could be of much help to look at them while designing and spacing.

 How to use:

-Once installed you can show the Space Bar through Glyph’s view menu.
-A right-click into the edit space will show a little toolbar in the context menu where you can add or remove values that you want to compare.
+Once installed you can show the Space Bar through Glyph’s View menu.
+A right-click into the edit space will show a contextual menu where you can add or remove values that you want to compare.

 You’ll get the hang of it.